 An algorithmic repricer, or sometimes known as an AI repricer, automatically adjusts listing prices through computer algorithms.
 Consequently, sellers are freed from the tedious task of manual price adjustments and they don’t need to rely on limited predefined repricing rules to perform price changes.
 Since algorithmic repricers learn from the competitive environment and devise tailored strategies to outsmart the competition, no set-up is needed by the seller.

-Algorithmic repricers, like Seller Snap, uses AI Game Theory tactics to reprice products, which leads to a dynamic pricing strategy.
+Algorithmic repricers, like Seller Snap and Profasee, uses AI Game Theory tactics to reprice products, which leads to a dynamic pricing strategy.
 This type of repricing technology is a game-changer in the Amazon industry for it can quickly respond to specific competitors, significant marketplace changes, and other Amazon notifications.

 Both small-medium retailers and high-volume sellers can rely on the AI repricer for dynamic repricing strategies to help increase the Amazon Buy Box win rate and boost profitability.